Brunswick Executive Airport

-Brunswick Executive Airport is a public use general aviation airport located 2 nmi southeast of the central business district of Brunswick, a town in Cumberland County, Maine, United States.
-It's Also 85 Miles 85 nmi Southeast from Bangor International Airport and 26 nmi Northeast from Portland International Jetport.
+Brunswick Executive Airport is a public use general aviation airport located 2 nmi southeast of the central business district of Brunswick, Maine, United States.
 It is owned by the Midcoast Regional Redevelopment Authority.

 The airport is located on the site of the former Naval Air Station Brunswick.
-The 2005 Base Realignment and Closure committee recommended the closure of NAS Brunswick.
-The airport was opened for civilian aircraft use in June 2011.
+The 2005 Base Realignment and Closure committee recommended the closure of NAS Brunswick, which was opened for civilian aircraft use in June 2011.

 The airport is the central focus of Brunswick Landing: Maine's Center for Innovation, a business park.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Brunswick Executive Airport is assigned BXM by the FAA and NHZ by the IATA (which assigned BXM to Batom Airport in Indonesia).
 The airport's ICAO identifier is KBXM.

 Presidential visits

 On July 28, 2023, Air Force One landed on the runway with President Joe Biden, for him to then be escorted to Auburn by a V-22 Osprey aircraft.